-Composting is 'recycling' organic materials such as lawn clippings, vegetable scraps, leaves and other wastes into a rich soil amendment that can be used to benefit the environment.
+Composting is "recycling" organic materials such as vegetable scraps, leaves, and other wastes into a rich soil amendment that can be used to benefit your garden and the environment.

 Find a good place for a 3'x3'x3' compost pile.
 Both shaded and sunny areas are acceptable locations, however, always cover the pile with a carpet scrap or a large plastic garbage bag to seal in moisture.
 The reason for most compost failures in New Mexico is that they are too dry.
 A nearby water source (faucet or garden hose) is a good idea to ensure your pile stays moist.

 Hint: Top off your kitchen scraps container with water each time you take it to the compost pile.

 If would like to learn how to compost from an expert, you can take a composting class or attend a free composting clinic taught by NMSU’s Santa Fe Extension Master Gardener’s program.

 There are clean, easy ways to compost indoors even if don’t have access to an outdoor area.
 And don’t worry, it doesn’t stink!
 In fact, it’s less stinky than a kitchen trash can that has food waste in it.
 That’s because the combination of organic material (like banana peels) and non-organic material (like plastic packaging) in your trash can keeps the organic material from properly decomposing, resulting in that terrible kitchen trash smell.
 If anything, your indoor compost will smell slightly earthy.

 Check out this step-by-step guide to indoor composting that describes three different methods: compost containers, worm composting (also called vermicomposting), and the Bokashi method.
 Your newly created compost makes a great homemade plant fertilizer that you can use on your houseplants or outdoor potted plants—and greatly reduces the amount of waste that goes to our landfill.